Skip to content

 Machine Setup: Properly secure the workpiece to the machine bed using wood screws.
 Make sure the tool path does not collide with the screws.
 When an 18000rpm mill bit hits a screw, small fragments of hot metal make their way into a pit of fuel with a flowing supply of air, completing the fire triangle.
 Action must be taken immediately to save the beautiful Waag from burning down.

 Emergency Stop: Familiarize yourself with the location and operation of the emergency stop button on the CNC machine.
 In case of an emergency or unexpected situation, immediately press the emergency stop button to halt machine operation.
-It's also good practice to hover over the space-bar when starting the cut path, this will pause the movement of the XY axis, the spindle will still be spinning at high speed, you need to turn the key next to the isolator to stop the spindle.
+It's also good practice to hover over the space-bar when starting the cut path, this will pause the movement of the XY axis, and as I learnt, the spindle will also stop automatically.

 Testing and programming: Double-check the CNC program (G-code) for accuracy and completeness before running it on the machine.
 Always perform a dry run or simulation to verify the toolpath and ensure that the machine behaves as expected without cutting material.
 You can do this by setting the Z axis to cut 20mm above your piece so that the machine frames the material, similarly to the laser cutter.